rduplain/home/.bash.d/README.md

          200 if target file does not exist exit status of `source` otherwise

+**`when_command`**

+     Run a given command line when another given command is installed.

+     usage: when_command command1 command2 args

+     similar to: command2 args # if command1 is found.

+     Note: This does nothing if command1 is not found.

+     The first command argument is not assumed to be the desired command, as to allow invocation to programs which have command as a dependency.
+     See `when_installed`.

+     Exit status:
+         202 if no arguments are given
+         200 if command1 is not found
+         exit status of command otherwise

+**`when_installed`**

+     Run a given command line when first argument is a command which is found.

+     usage: when_command command args

+     similar to: command args # if command is found.

+     Note: This does nothing if command is not found.

+     See `when_command`.

+     Exit status:
+         202 if no arguments are given
+         200 if command is not found
+         exit status of command otherwise

+**`when_file`**

+     Run a given command when given file exists.

+     usage: when_file file command args

+     similar to: command args # if file exists.

+     Note: This does nothing if file does not exist.

+     Exit status:
+         202 if no arguments are given
+         200 if file does not exist
+         exit status of command otherwise

 **`when_host`**

      Run a given command when current hostname matches first argument.